tbebekis/Pascal.Tripous/Demos/Logging/ReadMe.md

 - `RetainSizeKiloBytes: SizeInt`.
 How many KB to allow a single log file to grow.
 Defaults to 512 KB.
 - `RetainPolicyCounter: Integer`.
 After how many log writes to check whether it is time to apply the retain policy.
 Defaults to 100.

 The `TLogListener` has the exact same properties.
-Its constructor uses the corresponding `Logger` properties as the get the default values for its own properties.
+Its constructor uses the corresponding `Logger` properties in order to get the default values for its own properties.

 A descendant `TLogListener` may or may not involve retain policy.